MenschMachine/pdfdancer-client-typescript/README.md

 # PDFDancer TypeScript Client

 A TypeScript client library for the PDFDancer PDF manipulation API.
-This client provides a clean, TypeScript interface for PDF operations that closely mirrors the Python client structure and functionality.

 ## Features